 Though occasionally Hart’s good bad man characters change their wicked ways for the sake of mothers (Blue Blazes Rawden, The Cradle of Courage) or even children (Bad Buck of Santa Ynez, The Square Deal Man, The Whistle), more often than not they sought spiritual redemption through the love of a pure and innocent young woman.
 Such is the case with his pseudo-Satanic Blaze, who finds himself reformed, as Hart’s characters invariably were, under the influence of the minister’s sister.
 And in a great scene for Hart, Faith serves to temper his Blaze’s fury as he swaggers forth to confront the parson, gingerly taking totes on his rolled cigar.
 Love at first sight laying him flat, in one of his best moments Hart excellently draws the character’s wavering uncertainty.
 Reacting as if ice cold water had suddenly been thrown on him, his doused Blaze backs down, shamed for having behaved so badly, his intended show of strength petering out with a whimper.
 To the horror of aghast onlookers, he ever so slowly doffs his hat in deference to the presence of a lady, as if under the power of some outside force.
 Then strolling off in the face of the collective shock, his original objective thoroughly thwarted, he leaves behind the erroneous impression of just having intended to welcome the newcomers all along.
 More startled than anyone by his uncharacteristic good deed, Blaze can’t comprehend what’s come over him.
 Muttering an expletive and shaking his head in disbelief, he throws in his hat, disgusted with himself.
 The movies of Hart’s producer Tom Ince were known for focusing on ‘soul struggles’ such as this, in which individual characters were forced to wrestle with their own consciences to a psychological degree unusual for those times, when action was generally propelled along by melodramatic happenstance.

 His goodness percolating just beneath the surface, Blaze doesn’t find God in the bible, as translated through the forked tongue of hypocrite Henley, but rather through his sister’s unquestioning belief, literally finding Faith.
 As he tells unbeliever Silk, “When women like her say there’s a God, there is one, and he sure must be worth trailin’ with.”
 It’s Faith’s religious convictions which make it possible to affect the conversion in Blaze her ordained brother cannot.
-There’s an internalized war between good and evil raging within the conflicted cowboy, testing his fortitude and moral fiber.
-Faith and Silk Miller sit as angel and devil on each shoulder, in a tug of war to claim his soul.
+While a war between good and evil rages within the conflicted cowboy, testing his fortitude and moral fiber, Faith and Silk Miller sit on each shoulder, angel versus devil in a tug of war to claim his soul.

 In a moving moment, Hart slowly rises to his feet, symbolically ascending in the general direction of heaven, as his bad man gets some old-time religion.
 This spiritual conversion is beautifully lit, with only half of Hart’s face illuminated by the soft light streaming into the parsonage.
 That the other half is left in shadow is indicative of his good bad man’s still deeply divided state.
 The masterly lighting will again catch his face in half shadow later, when he proudly looks out the window onto the finished church at night.
 While the hypocritical reverend makes a false show of his piety before all, Blaze sits at home alone, making a more honest effort to embrace the holy word.
 Diligently studying the Good Book while habitually drinking and smoking, he perfectly encapsulates the struggle of being torn between extremes.
 Hart was known as the ‘two-gun man’ for the characteristic habit he adopted of crouching low behind a pistol brandished in each hand, but in instances like these, the name could just as easily denote his good bad man’s dualistic nature.
 Coming across the passage about ‘ask and ye shall receive,’ he addresses the Lord man to man, “God, If you mean what you say here.
 I’m askin’ for her.”
 While Henley is distracted by sins of the flesh, Blaze’s chaste, spiritually pure romance with his sister is blossoming apace in innocent fashion.
 He even escorts Faith from the church raising, like Henry Fonda in My Darling Clementine, with his chivalrous request “I’d admire to walk home with you, ma’am.”